protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 Et voila!
 You have come very far and dare I say you are ready to start building your own Flow NFT app.

 However, user experience is a crucial part in any app.
 It is more than likely that your users won't be as proficient at the command line as you do.
 Moreover, it is a bit boring for an NFT store to have faceless NFTs.
-In the next section, we will start tackling the fun part--building the UI on top and using [nft.storage][nft-storage] service to upload and store images of our NFTs.
+In the next section, we will start tackling the fun part: building the UI on top and using [nft.storage][nft-storage] service to upload and store images of our NFTs.

 ### Front-end app